 In 2007 Claudia completed an MA in Photojournalism at the London College of Communication.
 Since then she has worked as portrait and documentary photographer and filmmaker for NGOs, think tanks, foundations, magazines, newspapers and commercial clients.
 Throughout her photographic practice she has worked on self-initiated projects like “Europe Revisited” and the resulting photo essays and multimedia pieces have been published among others in the Guardian and the NZZ and exhibited widely nationally and internationally.

-Can you tell me about your project?
-Speak Out is an ongoing photography project focusing on women – survivors of domestic violence.
+‘Speak Out’ is an ongoing photography project focusing on women – survivors of domestic violence.
 Domestic abuse is a pattern of controlling, coercive or threatening behaviours used to establish control over another person, including but not limited to psychological, physical, sexual, financial or emotional abuse.
 This includes so called ‘honour’ based violence, Female Genital Mutilation (FGM) and Forced Marriage.
 Domestic abuse still remains a taboo across many cultures.
 The project highlights and raises awareness of those multiple layers, and it serves to amplify the voices of women who have taken a stand and broken the silence about their personal experiences of domestic abuse and its devastating effects.

 The project highlights and raises awareness of multiple layers of domestic abuse, in addition, it serves to amplify the voices of women who have taken a stand and broken the silence about their personal experiences of domestic abuse and its devastating effects – and the journey to move forward, not as victims, but as survivors.

-Who are you?
 Wamaitha Ng’ang’a is a multimedia photographer based in London, England.She has an interest in women issues and culture and identity.

 This project was born to celebrate the dignity of young survivors of female genital mutilation (FGM) and child marriage and amplify their voice.
 Despite the horrors they have been through and the poverty they are trapped in, the girls still have dreams and hopes.
 They all are clear that the way to change their society and move forward is to offer more education to children and in particular to girls.
 Over 200 million girls live worldwide with the physical and psychological consequences of FGM.
 Each year 12 million girls are married before they are 18 years old.
 Both traditions are based on gender inequality and fuelled by poverty, lack of education and insecurity.
 Teenage girls in rural Tanzania face a patriarchal and sexist society that often forces them into child marriage, FGM and sexual violence.
 Education for the majority of the girls is not an option as they can’t afford the school fees.
 But there are signs of change.
 Some girls have founded a group called Sister to Sister to help each other, share their skills and run small businesses with the support of local NGO Children’s Dignity Forum and Forward UK.

-The aim of the project Child Mothers in Tanzania is part of a bigger project based on the use of photography as a tool to empower survivors of trauma and to document their stories with different media.
+Child Mothers in Tanzania is part of a bigger project based on the use of photography as a tool to empower survivors of trauma and to document their stories with different media.
 I ran a participatory workshop with a group of young FGM and child marriage survivors to teach them some basic photography and explore their emotions using portraiture and group discussion.
 By the end of the third and last day, the shy and quiet girls had raised their voices, willing to express their opinions and able to create beautiful portraits of each other.
 Once the workshop had finished, I visited each girl in her home and only then I took portraits and video-interviewed them.
 I used a Polaroid camera to show them their unique portraits and to allow them to hand-write their dreams, fears and hopes on them.

-About you Chiara Ceolin is a documentary photographer and participatory workshops facilitator.
+Chiara Ceolin is a documentary photographer and participatory workshops facilitator.
 Her background in trauma psychology lead her to explore and tell trauma survivors’ stories both in the UK and internationally.
 Chiara was commissioned by Thomson Reuters Foundation to document FGM in the UK and to produce a multimedia piece on child marriage in Tanzania.
 Chiara developed an innovative participatory workshop for domestic abuse survivors in the last two years.
 She works for several charities that find her work extremely beneficial for survivors.
 World Photography Organisation interviewed her on this topic recently.

-“Get Out of My Country” is a personal project about how Islamophobia had a
+‘Get Out of My Country’ is a personal project about how Islamophobia had a

 direct impact on my life.
 In a series of photos, I share the after effects of being